 The good news is that since the requirements are not retroactive it will not affect any of your current drivers that already have their CDL and applicable endorsements.
 These drivers will not be required to go through ELDT to maintain their current license.

 However, an existing CDL driver would still be required to take ELDT to upgrade their CDL or obtain a P, S, or H endorsement for the first time.

 What about Air-Brakes and Manual Transmissions?

-Air-Brakes and manual transmissions do not have an associated endorsement.
-Instead a restriction is placed on the license indicating that the driver cannot operate a vehicle with the corresponding restriction.
-CDL holders applying to have a no air brake (L), no full air brake (Z), and/or no manual transmission (E) restriction removed from an existing CDL do not have to complete ELDT.
+Air-Brakes and manual transmissions do not have associated endorsements.
+Instead, these are regulated through restrictions placed on the license indicating that the driver cannot operate a vehicle with the corresponding restriction.